carlodev/AirfoilGmsh.jl/README.md

 ## Knwon issues
 - In 3D case GMSH can have problems in re-creating the periodic mapping.
 It happens when the refinement is too high, lowering the `P_refinement` parameters can solve the problem (but keeping always >= 1)
-- When using custom csv file is better to start from the top point of the leading edge in anti-clockwise sense
+- When using custom csv file is better to start from the top point of the leading edge in anti-clockwise sense, passing from the top side, to the leading edge and then the lower side (XFOIL format).